Peter Berg: Career

 In his early days in Los Angeles, Berg worked such jobs as a prop assistant and a driver.
 Berg acted in 21 Jump Street and later in Never on Tuesday, Miracle Mile, Race For Glory, Shocker, Heart of Dixie, Tale of Two Sisters and Going Overboard in 1989.
 He acted in Genuine Risk in 1990 and in Late for Dinner and Crooked Hearts in 1991.
 In the early 1990s, he appeared in Fire in the Sky Aspen Extreme, Across the Moon and F.T.W..

-In 1992, Berg gained recognition for playing a World War II soldier in the film A Midnight Clear.
+In 1992, Berg played a World War II soldier in the film A Midnight Clear.
+In 1996, Berg performed in The 24th Day, with Noah Wylie, at the Coronet Theater in Los Angeles.
 In 1998, Berg made his feature directorial debut with Very Bad Things, a black comedy starring Jon Favreau, Christian Slater, Jeremy Piven, Daniel Stern, and Leland Orser.
-The film, which was shown at the Toronto and San Sebastian Film Festivals, received mixed critical reception.
-In 2000, he created Wonderland, an edgy dramatic television series set in an asylum.
-While the ABC show received rave reviews and garnered a cult following, it failed to deliver ratings and was quickly canceled.
+The film, which was shown at the Toronto and San Sebastian Film Festivals, received mixed reviews.

+In 2000, he created ABC’s Wonderland, dramatic television series set in a psychiatric emergency room.
+The show failed to deliver ratings and was canceled after the second episode had aired.

 In 2003, Berg directed the action comedy The Rundown.
 Starring Dwayne Johnson and Seann William Scott, the film received mixed reviews from critics and disappointed at the box office, only grossing $80 million of its reported $85 million budget.

-In 2004, Berg began work on his third directorial effort, Friday Night Lights, a football film based on The New York Times bestseller written by Buzz Bissinger.
-In 2006, Berg developed and became executive producer of NBC's Peabody and Emmy Award-winning drama Friday Night Lights, which takes inspiration from the book and Berg's film of the same name, but features an original storyline and new characters.
+In 2004, Berg directed Friday Night Lights, a football film based on The New York Times bestseller written by Buzz Bissinger.

+In 2006, Berg was an executive producer of NBC's Peabody and Emmy Award-winning drama Friday Night Lights, which takes inspiration from the book and Berg's film of the same name, but features an original storyline and new characters.

 Berg appeared alongside Tom Cruise in the Robert Redford directed war film Lions for Lambs (2007) as Lt.
 Colonel Falco.
-Berg followed up in 2007 with directing The Kingdom, a Michael Mann-produced action-political thriller set in Saudi Arabia, starring Academy Award winners Jamie Foxx and Chris Cooper, also with Jennifer Garner whom Berg met when he appeared on the television series Alias.
+Berg followed up in 2007 with directing The Kingdom, a Michael Mann-produced action-political thriller set in Saudi Arabia, starring Jamie Foxx and Chris Cooper, also with Jennifer Garner whom Berg met when he appeared on the television series Alias.

 Berg directed the 2008 film Hancock, starring Will Smith, Charlize Theron and Jason Bateman, that grossed over $600,000,000 million worldwide.

 Berg directed a Hulu commercial featuring Alec Baldwin, which both The New York Times and Time named best spot of Super Bowl XLIII.
 In 2009, Berg directed a two-hour pilot movie for the Fox television series Virtuality.
 Even though the show was not picked up for a full season, the pilot was released on DVD exclusively through Best Buy.
 Berg also directed the ESPN documentary 30 for 30: Kings Ransom in 2009.
 Berg also co-wrote the film The Losers (2010).